frc6908/JavaForBeginners/Lesson 10 - Subsystem/Lesson10Subsystem.md

 Subsystems define each part of the robot and their capabilities.

-Let's take a look at an example of a drivetrain subsystem
+Let's take a look at an example of a drivetrain subsystem.

 ```java
 /*----------------------------------------------------------------------------*/